 Governments across the globe are increasingly becoming data hungry and this has had a profound impact on regulations related to legal compliance and specifically periodic reporting.
-Conservative estimates say that there are more than thousand legal reports that an organization with global presence needs to send to authorities, naturally not all of them are supported in SAP solutions for advanced compliance reporting (ACR) out of the box.
+Conservative estimates say that there are more than thousand legal reports that an organization with global presence needs to send to authorities, naturally not all of them are supported in SAP S/4HANA for advanced compliance reporting (ACR) out of the box.

 To enable customers and partners to address this last mile of reporting requirements, ACR offers the Define Compliance Reports application (Design Time).
 The two key purposes of the design time are as under: